simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 By sharing my process I realized there was some traction: the first samples of Simple Analytics were introduced to the world.
 I'm not the best with design, so at that moment I also hired a designer to create some pages for the app.
 That's not very MVP like, but I didn't depend on the money I would lose.
 The same goes for the promotional video on the homepage (although that was through friends) which was a lot of work – but also a lot of fun.
 These small steps – sharing the process, having a simple MVP, good video, gather feedback early – very likely played a part in the success of Simple Analytics' initial launch.

-## The angles: privacy and simplicity
+## The perspectives: privacy and simplicity

 But hold up.
 A funny video won't earn you a place on the market, right?
 The analytics space is dominated by huge players.
 So the fact that Simple Analytics became a hit was unexpected.
-I stepped into a niche by picking two different perspective/standpoint that meant a lot to me: privacy and simplicity.
+I stepped into a niche by picking two different perspective that meant a lot to me: privacy and simplicity.
 The first has intrigued me since I started programming at the age of 15, and the latter is something that I got from my dad.
 They are rooted deeply in me and I think that's one of the reasons I will always be passionate about my startup.

-The fact that those perspective/standpoint would help me tremendously in comparison with my competitors, was something I  unexpected.
+The fact that those perspective would help me tremendously in comparison with my competitors, was something I  unexpected.
 For example, Google who started getting a name for being to greedy for data they don't need was a blessing in disguise.
 Analytic companies have an urge to collect as much data they can, which usually comes with a horrible interface.

 Simple Analytics doesn't have that problem because it's only collecting the needed information so we are still able to display it in a nice clean interface.